vleue/bevy_workshop/bevy-workshop/src/intro/states.md

 }
 ```

-## Schedules Based on State
+## State-Based Schedules

-Additional schedules are available when using state: `OnEnter`, `OnExit` and `OnTransition`.
+When using states, additional schedules are available: `OnEnter`, `OnExit`, and `OnTransition`.

-## Changing State
+## Changing States

-Using a resource `NextState`.
+States can be changed using the `NextState` resource.

-## State Scopped Entities
+## State-Scoped Entities

-By adding a component `StateScoped`, all entities and their hierarchy marked by this component will be despawned when exiting the state.
+By adding the `StateScoped` component, all entities and their hierarchy marked with this component will be despawned when exiting the state.